DXsmiley/mathbot/mathbot/help/calculator_full.md

     - `&&` : And (`x && y`)
     - `!` : Not (`!x`)

-The value `0` is considered falsy.
-Everything else is truthy.
+`false`, `0` and the empty list is considered falsy.
+Everything else is considered truthy.

 The following constants exist: